AlikornSause/Notes-on-QIN-F21-PRO/README.md

     - **Third discovery:**

+---

 ## Software
    The software on the phone may vary.
-What i present here is based on the **Original Factory ROM** Build number 2.3.6, which is the newest as of March 2025.
+What i present here is based on the **Original Factory ROM** Build number 2.3.6, which is the newest as of March 2025.\
-   It conains a lot of bloatware and possibly spyware, some of it can be removed **without root** while removing others **does require root.**
+   It conains a lot of bloatware and possibly spyware, some of it can be removed **without root** while removing others **does require root.**\
    Some of the system apps **can** be deleted and the phone will still function while others **cannot** be removed!
 ### Preinstalled apps
    A list of apps installed by default which aren't part of Android or MTK apps: